 Dietary carbohydrates are the optional fuel and most people consume too much.
 Natural dietary fats were never unhealthy.
 Teaching patients how to make better food choices based on the carbohydrate content controls hunger, promotes weight loss and improves health.

 Dr. Gerber has years of experience treating patients using carbohydrate restriction with Ketogenic, low-carb high-fat (LCHF), Ancestral, Paleolithic and Primal diets as primary interventions.
 He maintains a database following patients weight, cardio-metabolic markers, and other health parameters, demonstrating the benefits of carbohydrate restricted diets.
-Meta-analysis here, here, here and critical reviews here, here and here demonstrate the benefits of carbohydrate restricted diets.
+The PURE study, Meta-analysis here, here, here and critical reviews here, here and here demonstrate the benefits of carbohydrate restricted diets.
 We hope to see more research looking at nutrition and the long-term effect on health.